tamatamvan/quipper.github.io/_posts/2016-11-25-why-i-enjoy-working-with-react-js.markdown

 ## How it internally works

 Abstraction is very important in software engineering, in general.
-However, there are times when developers need to dive deeper in to the code to investogate a bug, or enhance a feature.
+However, there are times when developers need to dive deeper in to the code to investigate a bug, or enhance a feature.
 Hence, developers need to easily understand how a component works internally.

 To understand how a React component works, one must know its properties and lifecycle.